Hot Tub Water Chemistry: An Easy Guide

 Updated:

-Beyond the soothing bubbles and relaxing ambiance, there’s a science that ensures your hot tub experience is not just enjoyable but also safe.
+Beyond the soothing bubbles and relaxing ambiance, there’s a science that ensures your hot tub experience is enjoyable and safe.

 The science behind a hot tub’s pristine water is more intricate than it appears.
 This guide tries to simplify the complexities of maintaining optimal water conditions, from pH balance to mineral content.